 After the event is over, be sure to follow up with your guests to thank them for attending and to get their feedback on the event.
 You may want to consider sending out a survey or email to gather feedback and ideas for future chocolate tasting events.
 You could also consider sharing photos or other memories from the event on social media or through email to help keep the experience fresh in your guests' minds.

 By following these steps, you can host a successful craft chocolate tasting event.
 Whether you are an experienced chocolate connoisseur or a beginner looking to learn more about this delicious treat, hosting a tasting can be a delicious and educational experience for everyone involved.

 "Calibrating your palate (tasting) can be a lifelong process, and it is important to continually challenge and expand your taste preferences and knowledge." - E. Swift

 After your chocolate tasting event is over, you may want to consider planning for future events or even a blind taste test.
 You could consider hosting your tastings on a regular basis, such as once a month or once a quarter, to give your guests a chance to try new Hawaii chocolates and keep the experience fresh and exciting.

 Set up a testing area with enough space for all of your tasters to sit comfortably.
 You may want to have a separate table for each product, or set up a buffet-style table with all of the products in separate bowls or glasses.

 You may unblind the chocolate at this point and reveal the makers.

 It's important to remember that everyone's taste preferences are different, so the results of a blind taste test will be subjective.
-However, a blind taste test can still be a fun and informative way to compare different craft chocolates.
+However, a blind taste test can still be a fun and informative way to compare different )Hawaii)craft chocolates.